Sazid60/Object-Oriented-Ts/Readme.md

 - When you mark a method or property as **static**, it means:
   1. It does not belong to an instance of the class
-  2. It belongs to the class itself
+  2. It belongs to the class itself.

 | Feature       | Non-Static                      | Static                              |
 | ------------- | ------------------------------- | ----------------------------------- |